JVP15/MOReL/README.md

 ## :heavy_check_mark: Dynamic Model Learning
 MOReL uses a Gaussian dynamics `P(*|s,a) = N(f(s,a), Σ)`.

 * :construction: Train the neural network used by `f(s,a)` on the dataset using maximum likelihood estimation.
-The model has been trained, but saving and loading the model ahs not been implemented yet.
+The model for the Ant-v2 Pure dataset has been trained and uploaded.
 * :heavy_check_mark: Implement `f(s,a)` (see the bottom of [page 6](https://arxiv.org/pdf/2005.05951.pdf#page=6))

 ## :x: USAD